University Writing Program Faculty & Staff

 Richard Colby is originally from sunny southern California, home of smog, movies, and Disneyland.
 His courses focus on writing in various nonfiction genres, including travel, food, and especially games.
 His primary research interest is the intersections between writing studies and computer, board, and card games.
 He has presented at numerous national conferences on writing and teaching.
 His most recent books include the co-edited collections The Ethics of Playing, Researching, and Teaching Games in the Writing Classroom and Rhetoric/Composition/Play through Video Games.
 Richard earned his PhD in Rhetoric & Writing at Bowling Green State University.

-Assistant Director of First Year Writing
+Director of First Year Writing

 Teaching Professor